Ugh. Guys I am FEELING this

 Want to know what else I’m feeling?
 The freakin’ heat.
-Michigan weather is known for being crazy but today it was especially weird!
-I woke up to rain and 50 degrees but by 3:00 this afternoon, it felt like August, not the end of September.
+Michigan weather is known for being crazy but yesterday it was especially weird!
+I woke up to fog and 55 degrees but by 3:00 in the afternoon, it felt like mid-August.
+But today?
+Today has been a little bit cooler and it actually felt like fall!
+(It’s short lived.
+It’s going to be 80 tomorrow.)
 I’m beyond ready for crisp air, crunchy leaves and apple cider.
 All the apple cider.
-(Because Pumpkin Spice sucks.)
+Because Pumpkin Spice sucks.
 So, in the spirit of all things Fall, it’s time to bring you my annual Fall Bucket List!

 Now, if you ask me, there is no better place in this world to celebrate this amazing season than the Mitten State.
 It’s the perfect place to pick apples, enjoy the crisp air, see leaves changing colors, and watch some serious football.
 The last few years, I’ve brought you my Michigan Fall Bucket List, but this year, I decided to make it a list for everyone… not just us Michiganders.